 Will my participation be confidential?

 We'll ask for your name and contact info (like email or phone number) so we can tell you about the workshops.
 Don't worry, we won't use your name in any notes or reports from the project.
 Your information will be kept safe with a password on university computers that have a high level of protection.
 We'll also ask how old you are, what ethnicity you are, your gender and if you’re willing, job role and/or post code to help us understand who's in our group.
 We won't tell anyone outside our team at the University of Southampton about your involvement.
 If you want, we might ask if you want to join more projects in the future.
 If you say yes, we'll keep your information on the University computers for up to 3 years after the project has ended.
 If you say no, we'll delete it when the project is finished.
+(At the end of this sheet, there is more detail about how we keep your information safe)

 Will what I say in this project be kept confidential?